 Del uses this verisimilitude of confidence to mask his pain and sadness.
 Instead of having a situation where he has to be vulnerable, Candy powers through with a nothing story or anecdote.
 When Neal’s barrage of insults breaks down that confidence, that vulnerability comes out, hitting the emotional peak of the film.
 The scene in question occurs only 30 minutes in.

 It’s a testament to the film’s approach to self-love and perspective that gives Neal the opportunity to cut Del a bit of slack.
 From that point on, Neal is much more accepting of Del and others.
-Specifically, when the two travel by train, Neal strikes up small-talk with the woman next to him, much like Del would.
+Specifically, when the two travel by train, Neal strikes up small talk with the woman next to him, much like Del would.

 Cast

-Martin and Candy are the only characters with any significant screentime throughout the film.
+In Planes, Trains, and Automobiles, Martin and Candy are the only characters with any significant screentime throughout the film.
 Despite this, their push-pull rapport and general movie star qualities never invite anyone else to dominate.

 Martin plays the straight man, but his comedic sensibilities kick into high gear when faced with increasingly ridiculous situations.
 His physical comedic skills are held mostly in check, but he does pull out the rubbery face when the scenes call for it.

 Candy gives a career-defining performance.
-Del is a man hiding an immense amount of pain behind a veil of neverending gab and facade of contentment.
+Del is a man hiding an immense amount of pain behind a veil of never-ending gab and a facade of contentment.
 When his pain is slowly pulled out, it is never in this large display of emotion, but rather as something that has to be intimated by Neal.
 As much as he wants to be happy and together with someone else, he also is painfully self-aware of his own effect on people.

 Famous character actors like Dylan Walsh, Michael McKean, Ben Stein, Martin Ferraro, and Larry Hankin all pop up for briefly memorable roles, but no one shines like Edie McClurg.
 In the famous F-word rant scene, her midwestern pep and simple nature prove the perfect foil for an exasperated Neal.
 The actress herself claims people regularly come up to her just to curse in her face.